What is Eyelid Surgery?

 Injecting Anti Wrinkle Injections can also smooth out fine wrinkles

-The cost of the surgery depends on number factors such as your plastic surgeons’ level of expertise and the condition of your eyelid.
+The cost of the surgery may depends on number factors such as your plastic surgeons’ level of expertise and the condition of your eyelid lift.
+The Lower lid is quite sensitive then upper lid.
 In an average, price for an eyelid surgery ranges from $1800 to $4000

 Medical issues related to blepharoplasty